541 lines

 </span></code></pre></pre>

-<p><span class="caption">Listing 7-16: Renaming a type when its brought into
+<p><span class="caption">Listing 7-16: Renaming a type when it’s brought into

 scope with the <code>as</code> keyword</span></p>